-Estimate amount based on bank approved budget.
-The actual amount will be subject to the ordinary AGM approval at the end year.
+\ Estimate amount based on Profits distribution proposal.
+The actual amount will be subject to the ordinary AGM approval .

-Based on separate financial statements.
+\\ Based on separate financial statements.

 15- Classification and measurement of financial assets and financial liabilities

 The following table shows the gross financial assets and financial liabilities (excluding allowances for impairment) according to the business model classification: